 Please confirm the details of the contract, such as the move-in date, the notice period and any other agreements, one last time before signing it.
 Such contracts will often require you to take out liability insurance.
 While it is not mandatory, it is certainly recommended as it can cover any damage you cause to the accommodation.

 Read the contract carefully before signing.
 Make sure you take good care of all documents (rental contract, handover certificate, invoices, receipts, correspondence with the owner).

 You also need to register your address with the residents’ registration office (Einwohnermeldeamt) at the local town hall within 14 days.
 Set up a standing order with your bank or a direct debit with your landlord to pay the rent.

-If you have been provided with a room in student accommodation, please hand in your enrolment certificate as soon as possible.
-For each semester you stay in the accommodation, you must automatically hand in your current enrolment certificate without being requested to do so.
+If you have a place in student accommodation, please hand in your certificate of enrolment as soon as possible.
+For each semester that you stay in the accommodation, you must hand in your current certificate of enrolment without being requested to do so.

 Before departing – FAQs

 Usually three months prior to the date of termination of the agreement.
 When you want to leave your room/flat, you usually have to give your landlord three months’ written notice.
 Either hand this over to them in person or send it by registered mail with requested advice of delivery (Einschreiben mit Rückschein).
 If you do not hand in your notice to leave by the end of the month that is three months prior to the date you wish to leave, you will have to submit it by the end of the following month for departure three months later.